 Also, Random again performs average compared to the others in terms of path length.
 So, an interesting finding is that Random forwarding is good in order to achieve an average performance while avoiding a lot of computational overhead of more complex forwarding mechanisms.

-For Random forwarding, probability of reaching destination was more than 80%.
+Since we kept mobility close to zero, we did not sketch the probability of reaching destination.
+For Random, probability reaching destination was more than 80%.
 For all the others, it was more than 95%.